 To Conclude

-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

 Is it possible to purchase an investment property in Canada?

-I am a foreigner, can I invest in property in Canada?
+I am a foreigner.
+Can I invest in property in Canada?

 How much down payment will I have to pay for an investment property?

 Applying for a mortgage requires you to submit basic personal information.
-This may include at least two years of tax returns, 2 months of bank statements, 2 years of W-2s as proof that you have enough money to cover payments.
+This may include at least two years of tax returns, 2 months of bank statements, and 2 years of W-2s as proof that you have enough money to cover payments.

 Can I buy an investment property without any money?